Ehren Earleywine

-Ehren Larry Earleywine (born November 4, 1970) is an American sports coach and administrator who is currently athletic director at Jefferson City High School.
+Ehren Larry Earleywine (born November 4, 1970) is an American sports coach and administrator who was the athletic director at Jefferson City High School.
 From 1997 to 1999, Earleywine was head baseball coach at Westminster College in Missouri.
 He later became a college softball head coach, first at Georgia Tech from 2004 to 2006, then at Missouri from 2007 to 2018.

 Early life and education

 Born and raised in Jefferson City, Missouri, Earleywine played college baseball as a shortstop at Southwest Missouri State (now Missouri State) in the 1990 season, then at Westminster College in Fulton, Missouri from 1991 to 1993 before graduating with a B.S. in business administration in 1994.

 Baseball coaching career

 From 1994 to 1996, Earleywine was an assistant coach at Westminster under former Major League Baseball player and University of Missouri alum Phil Bradley.
 After Bradley left the college, Earleywine became head coach at Westminster beginning in the 1997 season.
 Earleywine had a 63–44 cumulative record at Westminster from 1997 to 1999.
 In 2000, Earleywine joined Texas A&M–Corpus Christi as an assistant coach on the inaugural baseball team under head coach Hector Salinas.